Particular/docs.particular.net/nservicebus/messaging/headers.md

 The number of first-level retries that has been performed for a message.

 ### NServiceBus.Retries
-Number of second-level retries that has been performed for a message.
+The number of second-level retries that has been performed for a message.

 ### NServiceBus.Retries.Timestamp
 A timestamp used by Second Level Retries to determine if the maximum time for retrying has been reached.